-If you are up to a little more mixing, this is a great time to play the timeline from the beginning and follow all your new mixing instincts to adjust levels, enhance the EQ of a track, record automation, or simply experiment with different settings and listen to the outcome.
+If you're up to a little more mixing, this is a great time to play the timeline from the beginning and follow all your new mixing instincts to adjust levels, enhance the EQ of a track, record automation, or simply experiment with different settings and listen to the outcome.
+Dive in!
+If you aren't sure what to do, the dialogue tracks need to be sent to the VERB aux bus for a little reverb.